-The GFS system is cash-based and excludes all government transactions that do not represent an actual cash flow.
-The system organises a multitude of transactions carried out by government into the following main categories: revenue, expenditure, lending minus repayments and financing.
-The budget deficit/surplus is calculated as revenue less expenditure and lending minus repayments.
+The GFS system is cash based and excludes all government transactions that do not represent an actual cash flow.
+The system organises the multitude of government transactions into the following main categories: revenue, expenditure, lending minus repayments, and financing.
+The budget deficit or surplus is calculated as revenue plus expenditure and lending minus repayments.
 It is, by definition, equal to total financing (with an opposite sign).